anvo-2001/an.github.io/index.md

     </div>
 </div>

-This analysis investigates global CO₂ emissions over 50 years (1990–2022) using Our World in Data data.
-It examines key trends, such as the doubling of emissions, explores emissions globally, and runs time series analysis for GDP and C02 emissions.
-The report highlights that while China and India are the largest current emitters, developed nations like the United States hold significant historical accountability due to their cumulative emissions.
-Additionally, a 1% increase in GDP is associated with a 0.298% increase in CO2 emissions
+This report examines global CO₂ emission trends over 50 years using Our World in Data sources.
+It analyzes emissions distribution, historical responsibilities, and the correlation between GDP growth and emissions.
+Findings reveal that global CO₂ emissions have doubled since 1972, with China and India as the largest current emitters, while developed nations like the U.S. hold significant historical responsibility.
+Additionally, the analysis shows that a 1% increase in GDP corresponds to a 0.298% rise in CO₂ emissions.

 <div style="display: flex; align-items: center; margin-bottom: 20px;">
     <img align="left" width="200" height="120" src="assets/img/Housing affordability.jpg" style="margin-right: 20px;">
     <div>
         <strong>A Look at Affordable Housing in England (1997-2022)</strong>
         <br />
-        <a href="Housing-Affordability-Analysis/Housing Affordability Report.pdf">Analysis Report.pdf</a>
+        <a href="Housing-Affordability-Analysis/Housing Affordability Report.pdf">Housing Affordability Analysis.pdf</a>
         <br />
         <a href="Housing-Affordability-Analysis/Dataset.xlsx">Dataset.xlsx</a>
         <br />